gemrb/gemrb/.github/ISSUE_TEMPLATE/subviews.md

 ---

-**Describe the bug**
+#### Bug description
-A clear and concise description of what the bug is, in which game, who or what is involved, which area is it in (if needed) ... anything that you think will help with understanding and fixing the bug.
+Add a clear and concise description of what the bug is, in which game, who or what is involved, which area is it in (if needed) ... anything that you think will help with understanding and fixing the bug.
+For graphical issues include the SDL version you are using.

-**To Reproduce**
-Steps to reproduce the behavior:
+#### Steps to reproduce
 1. Go to '...'
 2. Click on '...'
 3. Scroll down to '...'
 4. See error

-**Expected behavior**
+#### Expected behavior
-A clear and concise description of what you expected to happen.
+Add a clear and concise description of what you expected to happen.

-**Screenshots**
+#### Screenshots
 If applicable, add screenshots to help explain your problem.